zajacpa/mrhs-solver/README.md

 Implementation of the modular command line MRHS solver (RZ solver + HC solver currently).

+make
+bin/mrhs -h

+Read code for more info.

 Non-commercial use only.

 If you use this code, cite the following articles: